 A state-approved monofill located on site contains most of the fly ash and bottom ash produced at Rawhide.
 A naturally occurring, highly impermeable clay and shale strata underlies this storage facility, inhibiting seepage.

 When placed in the monofill, the fly ash and bottom ash are compacted and contoured to match the surrounding topography then covered by two feet of soil and seeded with native plants to mirror the existing landscape.
 Platte River uses a network of monitoring wells to continually measure water quality, and Platte River provides regular reports to regulators based on samples taken from these wells.

-The EPA regulates the disposal of coal ash under the Coal Combustion Residuals Rule, published in April 2015.
-Information that Platte River is required to provide under the new rule can be found at CCR Rule Compliance Data and Information.
+Platte River environmental staff inspect the monofill weekly to confirm that approved operating procedures are followed.
+The Colorado Department of Public Health and Environment and the Larimer County Department of Health and Environment also conduct periodic inspections.
+The EPA regula tes the disposal of coal ash under the Coal Combustion Residuals Rule, published in April 2015.
+Information required under the new rule can be found at CCR Rule Compliance Data and Information.

 The EPA determined that fly ash is a non-hazardous byproduct of coal combustion.
 To save natural resources and reduce disposal and storage costs, Platte River continually seeks to find beneficial uses for fly ash whenever possible including for use in construction and industrial processes.